pureperfectpuzzle/wex/README.md

 I have uploaded my code into [My github repository](https://github.com/pureperfectpuzzle/wex).

-**Note:** _when you run projects, please use "**run as administration**" to open Visual Studio 2022 and web browser.
+**Note:** _when you run projects, please use "**run as administrator**" to open Visual Studio 2022 and web browser.
 Otherwise, browser might report invalid certificate error and cannot continue._

 ### Clone Code Base to Local Repository
 - Create a folder on your machine.